SOCOM U.S. Navy SEALs (video game): Plot

 On November 27, 2006, a U.S. Navy SEAL fireteam consisting of Kahuna, Boomer, Spectre, and Jester is sent in to neutralize an emerging terrorist threat.
-A new group calling itself the Iron Brotherhood, made up of former Spetsnaz operatives, is using a barge as a base for buying and transporting weapons.
+A new group calling itself the Iron Brotherhood, made up of former Spetsnaz operatives, is using a barge for buying and transporting weapons.
 They are making their trades with a known black market organization, the Zemy, and the two are rendezvousing in international waters off the coast of Alaska.
 The team are to eliminate the terrorists, gather intel, and scuttle the freighter.
 With the intel that the SEALs gathered, SOCOM is able to locate the Brotherhood's headquarters, a ghost town in Alaska.
 The team is tasked with securing the compound, destroying any weapon caches that are present, and detaining a terrorist named Kola Petrenko, codename Pincushion.
-Information from Pincushion revealed that the Brotherhood has taken control of an oil platform in the Alaskan Beaufort Sea.
-Most of the oil workers had been killed, but some are being held captive by the terrorists.
+Information from Pincushion reveals that the Brotherhood has taken control of an oil platform in the Beaufort Sea.
+Most of the oil workers were killed, but some are being held captive.
 The Brotherhood is also threatening to destroy the platform, which would result in a disastrous oil spill.
-The SEALs are sent in to infiltrate the platform and neutralize all threats, including the Brotherhood's leader, Aleksei Borisova, codename Spectrum.
-They are successful in taking down all of the terrorists and defusing all bombs on board.
+The SEALs infiltrate the platform and neutralize the terrorists and bombs, including the Brotherhood's leader, Aleksei Borisova, codename Spectrum.

-In Thailand, a group calling themselves the Riddah Rouge, led by a man named Sudarak Thongkon, has acquired sensitive and highly valuable biological data from a smuggler out of Sri Lanka.
-The terrorists murder him and his crew, then offload the data and move it deep into the jungles of Thailand.
-With a potential biological threat on their soil, the Thai government requests for international assistance, and the United States responds by sending in the SEALs.
-Kahuna's team are inserted into the area and proceed to travel upriver to intercept and retrieve the data.
+In Thailand, a group calling themselves the Riddah Rouge, led by a man named Sudarak Thongkon, has acquired valuable biological data from a smuggler out of Sri Lanka.
+The terrorists murder him and his crew, then move the data into the jungles of Thailand.
+With a potential biological threat on their soil, the Thai government requests for international assistance, and the United States sends in the SEALs.
+Kahuna's team is inserted into the area and travels upriver to intercept and retrieve the data.
 After moving from one island to another and neutralizing numerous patrols, the team finds some documents.
-Unfortunately, only half of the bio data is among them as the other half had been moved elsewhere.
-With the bio data in their possession, the Riddah Rouge has taken the U.S. Ambassador to Thailand and his wife hostage.
+Unfortunately, only half of the data is among them as the other half was moved elsewhere.
+With the bio data in its possession, Riddah Rouge holds the U.S. ambassador to Thailand and his wife hostage.
 The terrorists demand ransom money and threaten to execute the two if their demands are not met.
-Intelligence tracks their movements and are able to locate the hostages at an abandoned temple in the jungles of Hohn Kaen.
-The team move in under cover of night and safely extract the Ambassador and his wife.
-While no ransom is paid for the pair, the Riddah Rouge manage to manufacture a small amount of biological agent.
-Their plan is to use the agents to destabilize the Thai government.
+Intelligence tracks their movements and is able to locate the hostages at an abandoned temple in the jungles of Hohn Kaen.
+The team moves in under cover of night and safely extracts the ambassador and his wife.
+Riddah Rouge manages to manufacture a small amount of bioagent, hoping to destabilize the Thai government.
 The SEALs are assigned to assault another abandoned temple.
-While there, the team either captures or kills Thongkon, codename Bad Dog, and secures the biological agents.
-With their leader in custody, the Riddah Rouge disbanded.
+While there, the team either captures or kills Thongkon, codename Bad Dog, and secures the bioagents.
+With their leader in custody, Riddah Rouge disbands.